Information for parents

 Children can return to childcare when they feel well enough.

 A child’s normal body temperature may vary.
 A rectal temperature higher than 38 °C is considered to be a fever.
-Children with fever should stay at home until the fever has gone, mainly for their own comfort but also to avoid the spread of a potentially infectious disease.
+Children with fever should stay at home until the fever has gone, mainly for their own comfort.
+In some cases it can also be to avoid the spread of a potentially infectious disease, depending on the cause of the fever.

 If head lice are detected at childcare or school, it is not necessary to send the child home.
 When the child comes home, the initial treatment should preferably begin that same evening.
 The child can return to childcare or school once treatment has begun.
 The childcare centre and contact network should be informed that lice have been detected so they can check for lice and avoid reinfection.